rayswebpresence/Azure-ML-Engineer-Operationalize-Machine-Learning/README.md

 ## Future Work
 There are things we can do for imbalanced datasets that would have to come before the AutoML steps, according to Microsoft's own docs <sup>3</sup>
 1.Resampling to even the class imbalance, either by up-sampling the smaller classes or down-sampling the larger classes.
 These methods require expertise to process and analyze.
-1. Review performance metrics for imbalanced data, particularly the F1 score.
+2. Review performance metrics for imbalanced data, particularly the F1 score.
 Exploring the precision (where higher = more false positives) and recall (where higher = fewer false negatives)

+So these would be some things which would contribute to the success of future work using this data.

+Other ideas would be letting the training process exceed an hour.

-I would be interested in trying to train a similar classification model that is more balanced and comparing results.
+I would be interested in trying to train a similar classification model that is more balanced and comparing results as well.

 I did hard-code cross-validation based on an example online - I would also be interested in running again and letting AutoML choose.
 In my experience, hard-coded happened to work slightly better, but I also tweaked a number of other things.
 So a systematic comparison of that step would also be interesting.

 ## References
 <sup>1</sup> The data relates to direct marketing campaigns of a Portugese banking institution based on phone calls.
 The output variable is "y," which is a binary feature designating whether a person subscribed to a term deposit.
 [Click here for more on the data source.](https://archive.ics.uci.edu/ml/datasets/bank+marketing)

 <sup>2</sup> The data is imbalanced, so we have to change the data's primary metric from `Accuracy`.
 See [my first project's README](https://github.com/rayswebpresence/nd_first_project)  for more on this issue.

 <sup>3</sup> See the following from Azure ML Documentation for more on how to [Manage ML pitfalls](https://docs.microsoft.com/en-us/azure/machine-learning/concept-manage-ml-pitfalls).